 Where did you find the inspiration for your design?

 The inspiration has evolved a lot over the years.
 We’ve been in this building for 28 years and you get to know what works and what doesn’t work, as wellas practical considerations like what’s behind the walls.
 It’s a constant evolution and each time you tweak, it’s with a goal to keep it contemporary, functional and beautiful.
 We are blessed with such a beautiful structure – it’s a 1930s building and the frontage is especially attractive because it’s situated on a corner.
 It has the original, dual aspect Streamline Moderne glazing, from which our clients can either enjoy watching the world go by or unwind in the more discrete seclusion of the lower ground floor.

 Did you use an interior designer?

-What do you hope is your clients’ first impression when they walk in?
+What do you hope are your clients’ first impressions when they walk in?

-Do you have any curated pieces or special features/areas in the salon?
+Do you have any curated pieces or special features in the salon?

 How have you embraced sustainability within the design?

 Sustainability is probably one of our biggest challenges.
 We’ve done our best to hit a gold standard for our recycling within the business, but there are other challenges we’re still yet to meet.
 Taking responsibility for the colour we wash off, for instance; what goes down the sink is problematic and a real issue for the future.